magnussolution/magnusbilling7/wiki/en/modules/servers/servers.rst

 SIPport
 -------

-| We did not write the description to this field.
+| SIP port that the server will use.